Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 Someone who's socially insecure can feel like they're shameful failures if they don't make everyone they meet like them.
-More typical people realize they can't click with everyone and don't sweat it too much.
-Certain personality traits or world views just aren't compatible.
+Most people realize they can't click with everyone and don't sweat it too much.
+Certain personality traits or world views just don't work well together.
 For example, it's not realistic to think someone who's a hardcore liberal is going to be able to hit it off with a bunch of radical conservatives.

 "I'm 100% responsible for how well an interaction goes"

 Shy people can think that if their social skills were good enough they would be able to make any interaction go well.
-If it doesn't they put all the blame on themselves.
-Of course, the other people are responsible for pulling their weight as well.
+If it doesn't work out perfectly they put all the blame on themselves.
+Other people are responsible for pulling their weight as well.
 Someone who's an amazing conversationalist could still have a go-nowhere interaction if the person they were talking to was in a bad mood and gave them nothing but one-word answers.

-Like I said, a more insecure person may believe that if their communication skills were at a high enough level they would be able to pull off a fun conversation with a grumpy, closed-off individual.
-They falsely think the socially savvy have the power to make any interpersonal situation turn out the way they want it to.
+Like I said, a more insecure person may believe that if their communication skills were at a high enough level they would be able to pull off a fun conversation with their grumpy, closed-off co-worker.
+They falsely think socially savvy types have the power to make any interpersonal situation turn out the way they want it to.
 More self-assured people tend not to think like this.
 They'll try their best, but know there's only so much they can do from their end.
-The other person has to contribute too.
+Everyone else has to contribute too.